kharvd/gpt-cli/README.md

                         temperature defined for the assistant.
   --top_p TOP_P         The top_p to use for the chat session.
 Overrides the default top_p defined
                         for the assistant.
+  --thinking THINKING_BUDGET
+                        Enable Claude's extended thinking mode with the specified token budget.
+                        Only applies to Claude 3.7 models.
   --log_file LOG_FILE   The file to write logs to.
 Supports strftime format codes.
   --log_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The log level to use